 PHP, like any other large system, is under constant scrutiny and improvement.
 Each new version will often include both major and minor changes to enhance security and repair any flaws, configuration mishaps, and other issues that will affect the overall security and stability of your system.
 Like other system-level scripting languages and programs, the best approach is to update often, and maintain awareness of the latest versions and their changes.
 PHP, Keeping Current

-With the release of PHP 7 came huge performance gains!
-So big in fact, that it should be priority over a lot of the small optimizations you might playing around with on your WordPress site.
-The following benchmarks demonstrate significant performance improvements with PHP 7 over its previous iterations.
-PHP 7 allows the system to execute twice as many requests per second in comparison with the PHP 5.6, at almost have the latency.
+With the release of PHP 7.2, 7.3, 7.4, and 8.0 came huge performance gains!
+8.1 shows even more gains, and 8.2 has just been released.
+So big, in fact, that it should be a priority over a lot of the small optimizations you might playing around with on your WordPress site.

 Christian Vigh also published a PHP performance comparison in which he found that PHP 5.2 was 400% slower than PHP 7.